Skip to main content

 Where to Eat

 Fuel up with a visit to Redlight Roastery Coffee House, a popular neighborhood hangout serving a variety of espresso drinks, locally-brewed kombucha, speciality teas, and waffles.
 In a hurry?
 For lunch or dessert, grab a quick bite at Bailey’s Dairy Treat, a retro, drive-up dairyette.
-And when you’re ready for some downhome comfort food, head over to Emma Lee’s, open Saturdays and Sundays.

 Where to Stay